jsalonen/yle-api/README.md

 Require the library with your API keys as follows:

-Require the library with your API keys as follows:

 	var YleApi = require('yle-api');
 	var client = new YleApi({appId: '[YOUR_APP_ID]',
 	                         appKey: '[YOUR_APP_KEY]',